 WHAT IS OHIO’S EDUCATIONAL CHOICE SCHOLARSHIP PROGRAM?

-- NEW!
-Current TCS Families with students entering Grades 9 – 12: Does my child qualify for the EdChoice State Scholarship?
+- Current TCS Families with students entering Grades 9 – 12: Does my child qualify for the EdChoice State Scholarship?

 - The following current students are eligible to apply for the Traditional EdChoice Scholarship:

 ● If your student is in or entering Grades 9 – 12

 ● If the designated public school in your district is found on the list of designated schools, which can be found on the Ohio Department of Education’s website at: education.ohio.gov/edchoice

 ● Contact Sarah Wensink at 419-389-8700 or firstname.lastname@example.org for next steps to apply for the EdChoice Traditional State Scholarship.

 - Who is eligible to apply for EdChoice?